 You can also read: 7 must-visit places in Mussoorie

 If you haven’t heard about Garhwali Food, here is some brief intro about the same.
-Garhwal is the land of many ‘Garh’ (गढ़) or forts, predominantly having ethno-linguistic group of people living in the Garhwal Himalayas of the northern Indian state of Uttarakhand.
+Garhwal is the land of many ‘Garh’ (गढ़) or forts, predominantly having an ethnolinguistic group of people living in the Garhwal Himalayas of the northern Indian state of Uttarakhand.

 Urad Dal Pakodi:

-The twisted version of Medu vada, made from the authentic Black gram found in Garhwali Food and fried in the special mustard oil, that lets you have a gastronomic travel.
-It’s crunchy, tasty and great a appetizer to try.
+The twisted version of Medu Vada, made from the authentic Black gram found in Garhwali Food and fried in the special mustard oil, that lets you have a gastronomic journey.
+It’s crunchy, tasty, and great an appetizer to try.

 It makes the Paneer melt in your mouth, gives you a hint of cottage and curd.
-It’s specially cook on a spit fire.
+It’s specially cooked on a spitfire.

 Akhrot ki Tikki:

-These are small dumplings fill with Walnuts at the center and are cook on a griddle in the regional way, authentically done at the homes in Grahwal.
+These are small dumplings fill with Walnuts at the center and are cook on a griddle in a regional way, authentically done at the homes in Garhwal.

 Murgh Buranase Tikka:

-Now was the time to experience the main course that is passionately prepare at JW Café, just like the locals prepare their food in the Queen of Hills.
+Now was the time to experience the main course that is passionately prepared at JW Café, just like the locals prepare their food in the Queen of Hills.

 Starting with my personal favorite, Aloo ki Thechwani:

 Why Thechwani?
-The mash/crush spicy chutney of any ingredient is called Thechwani at the heritage location of Grahwal.
+The mash/crush spicy chutney of any ingredient is called Thechwani at the heritage location of Garhwal.
 The dish is cook using the Pahadi Aloo (Mountain Potato).

 Which is a thick green paste prepare from leafy vegetables of the region.
 The gravy has a strong presence of Mustard leaves and mustard oil, giving it’s a very peculiar pleasant taste.